 And we have some advice for you that will make the euro go even further - without taking the fun out of your vacation.
-Have a look at our Germany budget travel tips and save money, from flights and hotels, to restaurants, public transportation, and sightseeing.
+Have a look at these Germany budget travel tips and save money, from flights and hotels to restaurants, public transportation, and sightseeing.

 01 of 08

 The earlier you book, the cheaper the flight - in general.
 You can lower your airfare even more by visiting Germany off-season.
 The most expensive times to fly to Germany are in summer (June-August) and during the holiday season (December).

 So how about traveling to Germany between January and May, or during October and November?
 Prices and crowds will be much smaller.

 Flying within Germany and Europe at large can also be quite inexpensive.
 Berlin to Rome for 40 euros?
 Why not!
 Or you could even be brave and try blind booking.